os-climate/github/README.md

 # OS-Climate

-## Github Actions and shared linting
+## Shared DevOps Tooling, including linting tools, GitHub Actions

-This repository shares GitHub Actions, workflows, linting settings, etc.
+This repository shares common GitHub Actions, workflows, linting settings, etc.

-It should be configured as a sub-module inside other repositories.

-Use the commands below at the top-level of the child repository:

-    git submodule add <git@github.com>:os-climate/github.git .github
-    ln -s .github/.pre-commit-config.yaml .pre-commit-config.yaml

-The following files exist to aid propagation of updates:

-    scripts/repositories.txt
-    scripts/update-downstreams.sh

-These are used to update the children to the latest commit/version.
+It is invoked/updated by a single GitHub workflow, defined in:

+    bootstrap.yaml

+This runs weekly to ensure OS-Climate repositories always hold the latest content.